getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 uniques;						// [1,2,3,4,"1","5"]
 ```

-Notice that `1` and `"1"` are considered separate values, as no coercion of values happens.
+Set uniqueness does not allow coercion, so `1` and `"1"` are considered distinct values.

 ## WeakSets

-Whereas a WeakMap holds its keys weakly (but its values strongly), a WeakSet holds its values weakly (there are no keys).
+Whereas a WeakMap holds its keys weakly (but its values strongly), a WeakSet holds its values weakly (there aren't really keys).

 ```js
 var s = new WeakSet();